 IT is one of the fastest-evolving fields in the world, so even the most credentialed and qualified tech might not be completely up-to-date.
 Therefore, to prevent their actions from causing a bigger problem, a good IT resource will turn to other resources to confirm that they are taking the right course of action.
 In fact, this makes it actually preferable to bring in a Google-happy tech.
 It just shows you that the tech is committed to doing their job correctly.

 At Emerald City Solutions, we’re proud that our technicians know their stuff as well as they do – and know their limits enough to seek out the right answers to your issue.
-So, next time you experience a problem with your technology solutions, turn your system off and on again, and (if that doesn’t work) give us a call at (206) 340-1616.
+So, next time you experience a problem with your technology solutions, turn your system off and on again, and (if that doesn’t work) contact us today.